First Conditional If-Clauses in English Grammar

 However, when the if-clause comes first, it is followed by a comma.
 If the order is reversed, we do not use a comma.

-- If I have the ingredients, I will make cookies. (comma after the if-clause)
+- If I work with the community, I will make a difference. (comma after the if-clause)

-I will make cookies if I have the ingredients. (no comma)
+- I will make a difference if I work with the community. (no comma)

 Remember!
 If and will never appear in the same clause together: